janlibal/boilerplate-backend-nodejs-api-v4/README.md

-# Boilerplate API III.
+# Boilerplate API IV.

 ## Introduction

-Boilerplate API is a simple RESTful API boilerplate project built using Node.Js, Koa, TypeScript and Objection as ORM for a Postres database.
+Boilerplate API is a simple RESTful API boilerplate project built using Node.Js, Koa, Swagger, TypeScript and Objection as ORM for a Postres database.
 As middleware is used JWT, CORS, Pino logger.

 ### What it contains